 Fill out the following areas of your profile and optimize them appropriately

-- Use a unique profile image: You profile image is your brand identity, that is why you have to choose a unique profile picture for your profile.
-Prospective clients will connect with you before choosing to work with you.
-They cannot connect with you if your profile looks like a ghost-without a face.
-So, give them a positive impression of your brand and make it easier for them to know you, connect with, and offer you freelance writing work.
+- Use a unique profile image: You profile image is your brand identity, that is why you have to choose a single profile picture for your profile.
+Prospective clients will connect with you before deciding to work with you.
+They cannot compare with you if your profile looks like a ghost-without a face.
+So, give them a favorable impression of your brand and make it easier for them to know you, connect with, and offer you freelance writing work.

 - Customize your background banner: Your background banner which represents a part of your marketing space on LinkedIn is the first part on your profile that prospects will see when they visit your profile.
 Thus, make it stand out by telling users who you’re and what you do.
 Make sure to use your niche keywords to improve visibility.